Speech & Swallowing Support for Head and Neck Cancer Survivors

 • Some common swallowing concerns that call for testing by an SLP:

-• You have had a change in the consistency (thickness or thinness) of the food that you can eat.
+• You had a change in the consistency (thickness or thinness) of the food that you can eat.

 • You need to swallow many times to clear food from your mouth and throat.